-China's Top-1000 Energy-Consuming Enterprise Program is modeled on international target-setting programs (also called voluntary or negotiated agreement programs).
-These types of target-setting programs that focus on energy efficiency improvement and reduction of energy-related greenhouse gas (GHG) emissions by industry have been implemented in industrialized countries since the 1990s.
-A number of these national-level programs are now being modified and strengthened, while additional countries, including some recently industrialized and developing countries, are adopting these type of agreements in an effort to increase the energy efficiency of their industrial sectors (Price, 2005).

-These programs are "essentially a contract between the government and industry, or negotiated targets with commitments and time schedules on the part of all participating parties" (IEA, 1997).
-Such agreement programs typically have a long-term outlook, covering a period of five to ten years, so that strategic energy-efficiency investments can be planned and implemented.
+China's Top-1000 program is modeled on international target-setting programs (also called voluntary or negotiated agreement programs).
+These types of target-setting programs that focus on energy-efficiency improvement and reduction of energy-related greenhouse gas (GHG) emissions by industry have been implemented in industrialized countries since the 1990s.
+Such agreement programs typically include a contract between the government and industry with negotiated targets and have a long-term outlook, covering a period of five to ten years, so that strategic energy-efficiency investments can be planned and implemented.
 A key element is that they focus the attention of all actors on energy efficiency or emission reduction goals.
+Such programs include the assessment of the energy-efficiency potential of the industrial facility as well as target-setting through a